-Shrimp and Chorizo Nachos with Fresh Pico de Gallo is the ultimate game day dish.
-Make and enjoy using just one skillet!
+Shrimp and Chorizo Nachos with Fresh Pico de Gallo is the ultimate game day dish, and is made in just 1 skillet!

-The prior day we all convened to watch the biggest football game of the year.
-Not the Super Bowl, rather the University of Iowa (woot!) vs Iowa State game.
-The entire thing was a nail biter – the best type of game to watch.
-How boring is it when nothing’s happening or one team is dominating the other?
-Anyway, the school that walked away with the coveted CyHawk Trophy?
+The fam and I convened to watch the biggest football game of the year this weekend!
+Nope, not the Super Bowl, rather the University of Iowa vs Iowa State game.
+The entire thing was a nail biter – the best type of game to watch – and the school that walked away with the coveted CyHawk Trophy?
 U of I, of course!
 It’s about time we brought that dang thing home!
 It was a roller coaster ’til the end…when we crushed ’em. ;)

 Something else we totally crushed this weekend?
 THESE NACHOS.
 Shrimp and Chorizo Nachos with Fresh Pico de Gallo – the ultimate game-day grub!

 I’ve had nachos on the brain lately – specifically the Dorito nachos I used to make as a kid which I’d toast in our toaster oven until the chip seasoning turned black.
 Right.
 This delectable surf and turf combo sounded just a liiiittle bit better and hot damn I was right!!

 Homemade corn tortilla chips (or store-bought, if you’re in a pinch,) are sprinkled with sauteed chorizo and shrimp, and two kinds of cheeses, then double layered and baked until melty.
 Topped with diced avocados and green onions to add freshness, then dunked into THE BEST PICO DE GALLO that ever existed!
 Ahem, this dish is one you’ll remember for a long, long time.